yingding/kf-examples/workshops/workbench4.md

 ## 4 Re-create the test notebook and attach PodDefaults
 Let's `stop` and `delete` the `test` notebook, but leave the workspace volume untouched.

-Create the `test` notebook again, attach the existing workspace volume and PodDefaults:
+Create the `<yourname>-test` notebook again, attach the existing workspace volume and PodDefaults:

 1. Navigate to "Kubeflow UI Dashboard" -> "Notebooks" -> "+ New Notebook"